NUDelta/analyze-the-pear/transcripts/sabreen-yijiao.md

 y: yeah, okay. console...

+s: dot log. let's see.

+RUNS CODE FOR AVERAGE PASSING SCORE #2

-s: dot log. let's see. um, the console's only printing.. maybe the score list is empty. what's the first—oh, some of these should be in the...
+s: um, the console's only printing.. maybe the score list is empty. what's the first—oh, some of these should be in the...

 y: yeah, yeah, yeah